2600hz/kazoo/applications/callflow/doc/edr.md

 #### Schema

-Validator for the edr callflow's data object
+Validator for the edr callflow data object